 Tina Brooks, Senior Assistant Dean of Admissions

-Illinois (outside of Chicago), Iowa, Michigan, Minnesota, Wisconsin
+Illinois (outside of Chicago), Minnesota, Wisconsin

-California: Marin County, Sacramento
+California: Northern California, including Marin and Sacramento Counties

 Born in Canada, and raised in Wisconsin, Tina grew up with a love of nature and a passion for girl detectives.
 She received her B.A. in English, with an emphasis in creative writing, from the University of Wisconsin, Madison, and, after graduation, moved to the Big Apple to attend New York University’s Summer Publishing Institute.
 Following stints in magazine publishing, freelance writing and editing, and non-profit development work, Tina entered graduate school at the University of California, Berkeley.
 After earning her Ph.D. in English, Tina taught college English in Atlanta and in Pennsylvania before moving to Claremont, California.